silveralcid/ecommerce-lab/slice-1-echo-validation-gateway.md

 * The **HTTP door** must reuse existing logic from `core.py`.
 * Write code as if this will be merged into a larger system — no hardcoded values.
 * Favor readability and resilience over brevity.
-* You may assume AI tooling is allowed for code generation and debugging, but clarity and structure take priority.